Nagra SN →

-All controls and connections are at the front of the unit, together with
+All controls and connections are at the front of the device, together with

 the speaker and the meter.
 The DSP-1 has a fixed-length audio cable for

-connection with the Nagra SN recorder.
+connection to the Nagra SNST recorder.
 It has a double 3 mm jack at the end

 (for two channels) which can be